Note on the 3-dimensional log canonical abundance in characteristic $>3$: Preliminaries

 \subsection{MMP for threefolds in positive characteristic}

 In this subsection, we recall the theory of MMP for projective lc threefold pairs over a perfect field of characteristic $p> 3$.
-Moreover, we define a partial MMP (see Definition \ref{MMPKtrivial}) and we will use this construction to study the log abundance in Section $5$.
+Moreover, we define a partial MMP over an algebraically closed field of characteristic $p> 3$ (see Definition \ref{MMPKtrivial}).
+We will use this construction to study the abundance in Section $5$.

-\btheorem (\cite[Theorem 1.1]{hashizume2017minimal} and \cite{hacon2019minimal}) Let $(X, B)$ be a lc threefold pair over a perfect field $k$ of characteristic $>3$ and $f : X \to Y$ a projective surjective morphism to a quasi-projective variety.
-If $K_{X}+B$ is pseudo-effective (respectively, not pseudo-effective) over $Y$ , then we can run a $(K_{X}+B)$-MMP to get a log minimal model (respectively, Mori fibre space) over $Y$ . \etheorem
+\btheorem (\cite[Theorem 1.1]{hashizume2020minimal} and \cite{hacon2022minimal}) Let $(X, B)$ be a lc threefold pair over a perfect field $k$ of characteristic $>3$ and $f : X \to Y$ a projective surjective morphism to a quasi-projective variety.
+If $K_{X}+B$ is pseudo-effective (resp. not pseudo-effective) over $Y$, then we can run a $(K_{X}+B)$-MMP over $Y$ to get a log minimal model (resp.
+Mori fibre space) over $Y$ . \etheorem